1993 AMC 8 Solutions

 Solution:

-Since beats and and no one beats runner finishes first and so cannot be third.
+Since beats and finishes ahead of and beats runner finishes first and so cannot be third.

 The clues give the chain before before before So and all finish ahead of meaning is no better than fourth and cannot be third either.